Initiatives

 Built in the Field

-What started as a $50,000 research grant became a global community of practitioners proving that Bitcoin can serve the Great Commission — not in theory, but on the ground.
+What started as a $50,000 research grant became a global community of practitioners proving that Bitcoin can serve the Great Commission.
+Not in theory, but on the ground with real missionaries.

 The Origin